-The Senate Education Committee amended the bill to strike the contents of HB 2326 and add the contents of SB 136, as amended by the Senate Committee of the Whole, as a substitute bill.
+The Senate Education Committee amended the bill to replace its contents with the contents of SB 136, as amended by the Senate Committee of the Whole, as a substitute bill.
 There are two differences between the two bills.
 One is the number of additional terms and conditions each party could select from among those listed in the PNA's definition of "terms and conditions of professional service."
-HB 2326 allows for up to five, compared to three in SB 136.
-SB 136 also requires parties to negotiate hours and amounts of work, which was not required by HB 2326.
+HB 2326, as amended by the House Committee of the Whole, allowed for up to five, compared to three in the substitute bill.
+The substitute also would require parties to negotiate hours and amounts of work, which was not required by HB 2326, as amended by House Committee of the Whole.